astashov/liftosaur/src/docs/content/docs.md

 day == 1 ?
 1 : 2;
 ```

-And for the Day 1 it will use `Variation 1`, for all other days it will use `Variation 2` SetsxReps scheme.
+And for the Day 1 it will use `Variation 1`, for all other days it will use `Variation 2` Sets x Reps scheme.

 ## Language Reference